b. 1991, Salt Spring Island, Canada

 Lives and works in Brooklyn.

-Danica Lundy builds worlds to evoke vivid, slow-release experiences that sit on the tongue and dissolve in the mouth.
+Danica Lundy’s paintings are gut driven and mind made to evoke vivid, slow-release visual experiences.
 Autobiographical content shares space with collective and imagined histories.
-Recently, these worlds have settled in around adolescence, where sentience is heightened to a fever pitch and many versions of selves are tried on and discarded.
+They have settled in around adolescence, where sentience is heightened to a fever pitch and many versions of selves are tried on and discarded.
 Thinking about the dull edge between woman- and girl-hood provides access to a familiar paradigm of untidy transformation— of discovery, danger, and abrupt loss of innocence.
 Reoccupying it helps inform pictorial decisions, so that a painting can become a poem, a nightmare, a construction site; a lived-in arena for testing out the limits of one’s own power.